Netatalk/netatalk/doc/manual/Dircache.md

 Maximum: 10240 (10 MB in KB).

-Volumes with **ea = samba** are excluded from the resource fork cache by default, because Samba can change resource forks without afpd noticing.
+Volumes with **multi protocol = yes** are excluded from the resource fork cache by default, because other processes can change resource forks without afpd noticing.
 An explicit **dircache rfork budget** setting lifts the exclusion, with a logged warning.